jaffaszt/MLX-Tzone/workshop/README.md

 # Reserve a Code Engine project:
 1. [Please go to:] https://techzone.ibm.com/collection/code-engine-fundamentals

-2. You will get an email "Your environment is ready" , please notice the Project name, Region and Resource Group
+2. You will get an email "Your environment is ready" , please notice the Project name, Region and Resource Group.
+You will need to follow the instruction accept the invitation, login to IBM Cloud and
 ![](README_IMAGES/env.png)
 3.
 4. invitation , please click on the link and follow the insturctions in the link until you login to the IBM Cloud